shernandez1992/Portfolio/README.md

 Due to the large file size of the csv files used in the project exceeding github's
-25MB file upload size, a link to the website where the data was downloaded from is in the project subfolder's README file.
+25MB file upload size, a link to the website where the data was downloaded from is included in the project subfolder's README file.

 ## Data Cleaning in SQL